-Any meeting at which members of the public are in attendance called by an individual Member or group of Members, rather than by a Council Officer, shall not be regarded as a meeting called by the Council.
-An Officer shall not attend such a meeting (in his/her capacity as an Officer) unless specifically authorised by the Chief Officer / Chief Executive.
+5.6 Any meeting at which members of the public are in attendance which has been called by an individual Member or group of Members, rather than by a Council Officer, shall not be regarded as a meeting called by the Council.
+An Officer shall not attend such a meeting (in his/her capacity as an Officer) unless specifically authorised by the Executive Director, Director or Associate Director/Chief Executive.